 The second one holds Khue Van Cac pavilion.
 Built on 4 white stone columns, the wooden red variation has an elaborate roof with 2 circular windows and a brass bell, which only rung on the auspicious occasion.
 On the other hand, the third courtyard hosts the Thien Quang well.
 The courtyard has 2 large halls, in which displays turtle statues carved out of bluestone, with 1,307 graduates’ names and birthplaces from 82 Royal examinations.
 It is believed that rubbing the heads of the turtles before exams may bring you luck.

 Khue Van Cac in Temple of Literature

-Located in Dong Da District of Hanoi, Temple of Literature seats in the middle of 4 main crossing streets including Nguyen Thai Hoc, Ton Duc Thang, Van Mieu, and Quoc Tu Giam Street.
-Travelers can take bus No. 02, 23,38,25, or 41 to stop near the temple for a visit.
+Located in Dong Da District of Hanoi, Temple seats in the middle of 4 main crossing streets including Nguyen Thai Hoc, Ton Duc Thang, Van Mieu, and Quoc Tu Giam Street.
+Travellers can take bus No. 02, 23,38,25, or 41 to stop near the temple for a visit.
 You should show respect to the worship place by dressing conservatively.
 A small entrance fee (about $1) is collected for maintenance.

 Let's discover the Temple of Literature by join our Hanoi City Tour